jspare-projects/jspare-container/README.md

 ## Description

-The JSpare Container provide an core environment container for your java applications.
+The Jspare Container provide an core environment container for your java applications.
 Prepare applications uncoupled and componentized.
-Using JSpare Container your application will contain several features that can help to define your application, such as:
+Using Jspare Container your application will contain several features that can help to define your application, such as:

+* Lightweight IoC and DI;
+* JSR-330 and JSR-250;
+* Forget all annoying application mapping, like the legacy of xml;
 * Easy Bootstrap for your Java application;
-* Forget all annoying application mapping, like the legacy of xml;
-* Lightweight IoC with JSR-330;
+* Components based;
+* Bind strategy;
+* Simple conventions, for improve your experience.
-* Easy way to create components and resources, uncoupling your architecture
+* Easy way to create components and resources, uncoupling your architecture;
-* Qualification and a practical way to change implementation of a component
-* Commons Configuration based on "Apache Commons Configuration"
-* Simple conventions, for improve your experience

 ## Installation and Getting Started

 The reference documentation includes detailed installation instructions as well as a comprehensive getting started guide.

-Here is a quick sample of a simple usage of JSpare Container
+Here is a quick sample of a simple usage of Jspare Container

 For maven: